Osage County Sheriff's Office Investigates Suspicious Death In Fairfax

 Video

-Sheriff Eddie Virden said the Osage County Sheriff's Office is investigating a suspicious death near 4th and Park Street in Fairfax.
+Osage County Sheriff's Office is investigating a suspicious death Wednesday, July 17, Sheriff Eddie Virden said.
+A woman was found dead in a home near 4th and Park Street in Fairfax.

 Keep up-to-date with everything that happens in your world.